 More and more often, each of us will encounter someone in our lives – either professionally or personally – who will speak a different language.
 While many people can speak a few words in another language, it’s rarely enough for nuanced conversation, especially in a professional setting.
 If you’re facing a language barrier with someone, do you need a translator or an interpreter to help bridge the gap?

 To put it simply, a translator is someone who works with the written language.
 They can take a source material, and replicate it in another language.
-It’s not just as simple, though, as plugging the words into Google Translate.
+It’s not just as simple, though, as plugging the words into some kind of device or program.
 We’ve seen enough translation fails to know that it’s not reliable enough for a business setting.

 A human translator will understand not only the words in the source language, but its idioms and turns of phrase that won’t survive a word-for-word translation.
 (Think “it’s raining cats and dogs”).
 A translator will also understand the culture of the country in which the document originated, and that of its destination, to make sure the meaning of the document is the same across all languages.